ordina-jworks/ordina-jworks.github.io/_posts/2019-08-18-Securing-Web-Applications-With-Keycloak.md

 Let's take care of that.

-While Keycloak provides its [own libraries](https://github.com/keycloak/keycloak/tree/master/adapters/oidc) to be used with Spring Boot, I personally favour more generic libraries that are provider unaware.
+While Keycloak provides its [own libraries](https://github.com/keycloak/keycloak/tree/master/adapters/oidc){:target="_blank" rel="noopener noreferrer"} to be used with Spring Boot, I personally favour more generic libraries that are provider unaware.
+This is in line with the [Spring framework design philosophy](https://docs.spring.io/spring/docs/current/spring-framework-reference/overview.html#overview-philosophy) of deferring design decisions as late as possible.
-This way, when we feel like it, we can more easily switch from one authorization server (Keycloak) to another (eg. Okta), as long as they support the OIDC protocol.
+This way, when we feel like it, we can more easily switch from one solution (Keycloak) to another (eg. Okta), as long as they support the OIDC protocol.
-The de facto standard for securing Spring Boot applications, is Spring Boot Security.
+The de facto standard for securing Spring Boot applications is Spring Boot Security.
 It has resource server support, so this is what we'll be using.

 ### Resource Server Imports